jelilat/gofundme/Tutorial.md

 		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "end date must be in the future") }

+    //Ensure that start date is not in the past if start.Before(blockTime) {
+		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "start date cannot be in the past") }

 	// Ensure that start date is before end date if start.After(end) {
 		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "start date must be before end date")